bigwoke/tsbot/README.md

 - define - Finds the definition for the given word
 - help - Displays all commands the user has access to
 - playercount - Returns the player count of the given Steam game
-- quote - Returns a quote, optionally from a specific user or a chosen quote
+- quote - Returns a quote, optionally from a specific user, containing given text, or of a certain number
 - roll - Rolls a die with the given amount of sides
 - seen - Shows the last time any users with the specified username were online
 - urban - Gets the top entries for a search term from Urban Dictionary